guischolz/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is the MyReads project.
+Web application that handle a personal library, with separate selves for books.

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:

-* install all project dependencies with `npm install`
-* start the development server with `npm start`
+##Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+##Prerequisites
+The project can be built with npm or yarn, so choose one of the approach bellow in case you don't have any installed on your system.

+npm is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
+[Download Node.js](https://nodejs.org/en/download/) or

+Yarn is a package manager built by Facebook Team and seems to be faster than npm in general.
+[Download Yarn](https://yarnpkg.com/en/docs/install)

 ## What You're Getting
 ```bash